Romi7102/python-producer/README.md

     REPORTER_ID_INCREMENT: Specifies the reporter id increments for every new event generated.

+    ENCODING: Specifies the json encoding of the data to be generated.

+    DATETIME_FORMAT: Specifies the date format of the data to be generated.

-3. Build the docker image using the dokcer file
+4. Build the docker image using the dokcer file

     ```dokcer build -t python-producer .```

-4. Run the image with the following command:
+5. Run the image with the following command:

    `docker run python-producer`